arcus/education_r_intensive/README.md

 summary(breast_cancer_data$HOMA)
 ```

-Ideally, R code includes helpful hints along the way to help future data users understand what's happening.
+Ideally, R code includes helpful hints along the way to help readers understand what's happening.
 We can do that using **comments**, which are lines that the computer knows to ignore and not treat as code.

-For example, the following may be a bit easier to understand, even if you are brand new to R:
+For example, the following may be a bit easier to understand, even if you are brand new to R.

+<div style="background-color:#cceeff;
+padding: 1em;
+margin: 2em;
+border: 1px solid grey;
+text-align: center;
+font-weight: bolder">
+What distinguishes a comment from code in the sample below?</div>

 ```
 # tidyverse has helpful functions we'll use throughout the analysis